Label Sounds

 • Minimum label interval: (default 1 second)

-Allows short sounds to be grouped within a label region.
+This is effectively the minimum length of a sound duration, it allows short sounds to be grouped within a label region.
 This ensures that labels will be at intervals of no less than this length.
 In effect this combines short sounds to create a group of sounds that is at least the specified length.
 Valid values are between 0.01 seconds to 2 hours.
 See examples below.

 • Label type: (default: Region around sounds) Sounds / silences are labelled either with point labels or region labels.